AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/log-in-as-another-user.md

 When you log in to Workfront as another user and perform an action, Workfront clearly indicates that any action you perform is made by you on behalf of the user who you are logged in as.

-For example, if you comment on an item while logged in as another user, a statement indicates that the comment was made by you on behalf of the user.
+For example, if you comment on an item while logged in as another user, a statement indicates that the comment was made by you on behalf of the user when viewing the Updates section of an object.

 ### View audit information {#view-audit-information}